rakki194/cringe.live/docs/Technical Writing Style Rules.md

 ### Fenced Code Blocks

-- All code blocks are surrounded by a blank line before and after to ensure proper markdown rendering.
-- The language specifier (e.g., "bash", "yaml", "markdown") is always provided to enable accurate syntax highlighting.
+All code blocks must be surrounded by a blank line before and after them to ensure proper markdown rendering, and the language specifier (for example, "bash", "yaml", or "markdown") is always provided so that syntax highlighting is accurate.

 ### YAML Frontmatter

-- Every document starts with a YAML frontmatter block enclosed within triple-dashed lines.
-- Mandatory keys include: title, description, summary, weight, bookToC, bookFlatSection, and aliases.

-- For English content, aliases include the "/en/docs/" root; for other languages, language-specific prefixes such as "/hu/docs/" or "/ja/docs/" are used to ensure clear content organization across translations.
+Every document begins with a YAML frontmatter block that is enclosed within triple-dashed lines.
+The mandatory keys include title, description, summary, weight, bookToC, bookFlatSection, and aliases.
+For English content, the aliases include the "/en/docs/" root; for other languages, language-specific prefixes such as "/hu/docs/" or "/ja/docs/" are used to ensure clear content organization across translations.

 ### Hugo Shortcodes